joeg-ita/giobba/README.md

-# giobba: a go job distributed executer
+# Giobba: a go distributed jobs executer

 **Giobba** is a flexible distributed task scheduling system that allows you to create and manage tasks with different priorities, scheduling options, and execution modes.